7 TOP Mini Wood Burning Stoves: The Best Small, Compact, and Tiny Wood Stoves

 VIEW LATEST PRICE →

-Started out of a passion for small-space living, Tiny Wood Stove has grown into a line of high-quality mini stoves that provide convenient and reliable energy-efficient heating.
+Tiny Wood Stove has developed a line of high-quality mini stoves that provide convenient and reliable energy-efficient heating.

-You can see that there is a bit more space in the firebox as compared to the Cubic Mini Grizzly and Cub.
-Therefore, you don’t have to have such small pieces of wood which means you’re not adding wood to the fire as often.
+The firebox has more space than the Cubic Mini stoves.
+Therefore, you don’t have to have such small pieces of wood or add wood to the fire as often.

 The Dwaft Wood Stove uses tri-burn technology with primary and secondary air controls and ceramic firebricks for hot and efficient fires.

-This mini wood-burning stove series gives you a lot of airflow control that allows you to build and maintain the best fire for your wood and comfort level.
+This mini wood-burning stove, which comes in three sizes, gives you a lot of airflow control that allows you to build and maintain the best fire for your wood and comfort level.

 Specs: